kitodo/kitodo-production/docs/gettingstarted/demo.md

     mvn clean install -Pdemo,!development

-This will set up the environment (elastic search, H2 database, tomcat webserver) and provides some example data.
+This will set up the environment (elastic search, H2 database, Apache Tomcat webserver) and provides some example data.
 To stop the application just hit Ctrl + c at the command line window.
 Be aware that every data which has been inserted is lost when the application is stopped.
+Do not use in a production system!